chinhseah/SportsCatalogAppAWS/README.md

 # SportsCatalogAppAWS
 ## Description
-Configuring an Amazon Lightsail Instance to run this Flask Application with a PostgreSQL Database.
-This includes securing it against a number of attack vectors, installing and configuring a database server and deploying a handmade web application as specified in project details section from Udacity.
+Configuring an Amazon Lightsail Instance to run Sports Catalog Flask Application with a PostgreSQL Database.
+Instructions includes securing it against a number of attack vectors, installing and configuring a Postgres database server and deploying a handmade web application as specified in project details section from Udacity.
----
 ## Setup steps in Amazon Lightsail Instance
 ### Step 1 - Create Linux Instance
 Created Amazon Lightsail Ubuntu 16.04 LTS instance: